 - 300 - 350 ml warm water

-- Refer to the cooking methods above, and prepare which element you will cook with.
+Refer to the cooking methods in blog post, and prepare which element you will cook with.
 I prefer the oven with a baking steel or a grill.